lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 Adobe Experience Manager Assets Brand Portal enhances the download experience by allowing the users to simultaneously download multiple assets and folders accessible to them from Brand Portal.
 This way, approved brand assets can be securely distributed for offline use.
 Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-assets.md#expected-download-performance).

 >[!NOTE]
 >
->Install IBM Aspera Connect 3.9.9 in your browser’s extension before downloading the assets from Brand Portal.
+>In Brand Portal 2020.10.0 and above, the **[!UICONTROL Fast Download]** setting is enabled by default which uses IBM Aspera Connect for high-speed download of the assets.
+Install IBM Aspera Connect 3.9.9 in your browser’s extension before downloading the assets from Brand Portal.
+>
+>If you do not want to use IBM Aspera Connect and continue with the normal download process, contact the Brand Portal administrator to turn-off the **[!UICONTROL Fast Download]** setting.

 ## Configure asset download {#configure-download}